 500 Internal Server Error A generic error message, given when no more specific message is suitable.

-501 Not Implemented: The server either does not recognize the request method, or it lacks the ability to fulfill the request.
+501 Not Implemented: The server either does not recognize the request method or lacks the ability to fulfill the request.

-502 Bad Gateway: The server was acting as a gateway or proxy and received an invalid response from the upstream server.
+502 Bad Gateway: The server acted as a gateway or proxy and received an invalid response from the upstream server.

 503 Service Unavailable: The server is currently unavailable.

-504 Gateway Timeout: The server was acting as a gateway or proxy and did not receive a timely response from the upstream server.
+504 Gateway Timeout: The server acted as a gateway or proxy and did not receive a timely response from the upstream server.

 505 HTTP Version Not Supported: The server does not support the HTTP protocol version used in the request.